2024 A-Leagues All Stars Women game

-The 2024 A-Leagues All Stars Women game was an exhibition soccer match that was played on 24 May 2024, featuring an all-star team of the A-League Women against Women's Super League club Arsenal at Docklands Stadium in Melbourne, Australia as part of Global Football Week Melbourne.
-It was the first edition of the A-Leagues All Stars Women game and the fourth of the A-Leagues All Stars Game.
+The 2024 A-Leagues All Stars Women game was an exhibition soccer match that was played on 24 May 2024, featuring an all-star team of the A-League against Super League club Arsenal at Docklands Stadium in Melbourne, Australia as part of Global Football Week Melbourne.
+It was the first edition of the A-Leagues All Stars game and the fourth of the A-Leagues All Stars Game.

 Background

 In March 2024, the Australian Professional Leagues (APL) announced three fixtures that would include the A-Leagues All Stars Game at Marvel Stadium in Melbourne as part of Global Football Week Melbourne.
-The inaugural A-Leagues All Stars Women team was played against Women's Super League club Arsenal on 24 May 2024 after the men's game (who played Premier League club Newcastle United).
-It will be the first time the Arsenal women side has played in Australia.
+The inaugural A-Leagues All Stars team was played against Super League club Arsenal on 24 May 2024 after the men's game (who played Premier League club Newcastle United).
+It will be the first time the Arsenal women has played in Australia.
 The official kit partner was Kappa, with the broadcast televised in Australia on 10 Bold and Paramount+.

 Squads

+A-League All Stars Women squad

-The A-League All Stars Women squad consisted of 19 players, including two goalkeepers, and was selected by coaching staff.
+The A-League All Stars squad consisted of 19 players, including two goalkeepers, and was selected by coaching staff.
 Alex Chidiac and Hannah Wilkinson were announced on 23 April 2024 as the first two players to be selected in the squad as voted by fans.
 On 26 April, Joe Montemurro was announced as head coach, with Kat Smith and Emily Husband as assistant coaches, and Melissa Maizels appointed as goalkeeping coach.
 The squad was announced on 9 May.
-Of the 19 players selected, five were part of the Australian squad in the 2023 FIFA Women's World Cup, and four from Sydney FC that won the Grand Final on 4 May.
-Arsenal announced their 19-player squad on 20 May with Australian internationals Steph Catley, Kyra Cooney-Cross and Caitlin Foord included.
+Of the 19 players selected, five were part of the Australian squad in the 2023 FIFA World Cup, and four were from Sydney FC (the club that won the Grand Final on 4 May).

+Arsenal squad

+Arsenal announced their 19-player squad on 20 May, with Australian internationals Steph Catley, Kyra Cooney-Cross and Caitlin Foord included.